muniworth/fp-onboarding/FunctionalProgramming/README.md

 We previously saw how the `Fallible e` monad provides short-circuiting error handling.
 That is, as soon as one error occurs, `Fallible e` aborts the rest of the computation and returns that error.
 This is not some incidental feature of `Fallible` that we can easily change.
-Recall the definition of `Fallible` and the type signature of its bind operation:
+To see why, recall the definition of `Fallible` and the type signature of its bind operation:
 ```Haskell
 data Fallible e a = Success a | Failure e
 (>>=) :: Fallible e a -> (a -> Fallible e b) -> Fallible e b